Paku Alam III

-Paku Alam III was Duke (Adipati) of Pakualaman between 1858 and 1864, making it the second shortest reigning Paku Alam.
+Paku Alam III, 3rd Duke of Pakualaman between 1858 and 1864, making him the second shortest reigning Paku Alam.

 Pakualaman became a small hereditary Duchy within the Sultanate of Yogyakarta, as a mirror-image of Mangkunegaran in the territory of the Susuhunanate of Surakarta.

 Paku Alam III was considered to be an enthusiastic author and literary patron.

 The son of Paku Alam II, Paku Alam III was buried at Kota Gede.